 from the first moon landing to the Universe beyond…

 Sound World, NMSW (a partner music and education charity) and Bristol Planetarium are creating an extraordinary new show, marking the 50th anniversary of the first manned flight to the moon and exploring the future of space travel.

-The show features bespoke visuals by Anna Henley of We The Curious (using Evans and Sutherland’s Digistar 6) depicting five separate journeys through different parts of the solar system, galaxy & universe, while Sound World and NMSW will commission five leading composers to write new works to accompany these journeys.
-The journeys will be interleaved with short, informative lectures on physics and astronomy.
+The show features bespoke visuals by Anna Henley of We The Curious (using Evans and Sutherland’s Digistar 6) depicting five separate journeys through different parts of the solar system, galaxy & universe, while Sound World and NMSW have commissioned five composers to write new works to accompany these journeys.
+The scenes will be interleaved with short, informative lectures on physics and astronomy.

 The stunning visuals provided by the planetarium, the exceptional quality of the music and the expertly written and delivered lectures will combine to produce a unique, awe-inspiring show that is firmly grounded in real science.